4_221_e_v1 4_232_e_v1 4_231_e_v1 4_230_e_v1 4_229_e_v1 4_228_e_v1 4_227_e_v1 4_226_e_v1 4_225_e_v1 4_224_e_v2 4_223_e_v1 4_222_e_v1

 How we worked

 We came up with the strategy of forming the main house as a simple two-story rectangle which pays its respects to the streetscape.
-We then added a lower wing as a garage on one side and a perpendicular wing on the other side for the large, double volume entertaining kitchen-dining space, offering a more barn-like space as desired by the clients.
+We then added a lower wing as a garage on one side and a perpendicular wing on the other side for the large, double volume entertaining kitchen-dining space, offering a barn-like space as desired by the clients.

 As well as the stated priorities there was the constraint of a large pipe route which cut the site in half and meant that building was only allowed on one or the other side of the house.
-So a critical part of this project was to organise a sophisticated plan which satisfied all the criteria within the site’s limitations.
+So a critical part of this project was to organise a sophisticated plan which satisfied all the criteria within the site’ limitations.

 Success of the project

-There are stunning and wild 180° views to the rear so we positioned this contemporary new house in Strathblane to face this view and organised the main spaces around it, rather than focussing on the essentially semi-suburban road to the other side.
+There are stunning and wild 180 degree views to the rear so we positioned this contemporary new house in Strathblane to face this view and organised the main spaces around it, rather than focusing on the essentially semi-suburban road to the other side.
 This has proved very successful and the clients feel their specifications were well met.
-Contemporary large windows on the view side allow south and west light to floods the spaces, including the large open central hall, another successful feature.
-The double volume kitchen dining space works well in its entertaining capacity, yet is made cosy by including large oak beams across the space.